 Do a background check by checking the Care Quality Commission for information about the care provider.

 If possible, try to meet any caregivers that might provide care while you are away.
 Make sure that you and your relative are happy with them.

-It is a good idea to plan for respite care in Houston TX in advance, just in case you need to find care at short notice.
+It is a good idea to plan for respite care in advance, just in case you need to find care at short notice.
 Know who you can call in case of an emergency.